Arina100808/ChurnPrediction/README.md

 ---

-### 5. CI/CD Pipeline with GitLab
+### 5. CI/CD Pipeline with GitHub

-A `.gitlab-ci.yml` file is included to trigger a pipeline on each commit.
+A `.github/workflows/ci.yml` file is included to trigger a pipeline on each commit.
 It contains:

 - A job to print the branch name.
-- GitLab's built-in secret detection template.
+- Secret detection template.

 To verify the pipeline:

-1. Go to a GitLab project.
+1. Go to a GitHub project.
-2. Click on **CI/CD > Pipelines** to see the jobs.
+2. Click on **Actions > Commit name** to see the jobs.
 3. Click into each job to see logs and results.

 ---